Category Archives: Cricket

 Group Psychotherapy for Cleveland

-Nicholas Frankovich asks if Cleveland Indians (in 2022 to be called the Guardians) fans require a big-couch session with a group psychotherapist.
+Nicholas Frankovich asks if Cleveland Indians (starting 2022 Guardians) fans require a big-couch session with a group psychotherapist.
 It’s a reasonable question.
-The 1954 Indians still hold the modern record for regular-season winning percentage—till the nonexistent … Continue reading
+The 1954 Indians still hold the modern record for regular-season winning percentage—till the nonexistent Law of Averages caught up … Continue reading

 Posted in Baseball, Cricket, Right Off the Bat Website, T20 Cricket, Yankees | Tagged , , , , , , , , , , , , , , , | Leave a comment